wcchin/SG_transit_analysis/notes/note1.md

 ### Study area

 This study focused on the Singapore commuting network flow in Singapore, using the subzone level spatial boundaries (from Master Plan 2014) as the analysis unit.
-The residential population density were shown in figure 1.
+The residential population density were shown in Figure 1.
 There were five regions (Central, West, North, North East, and East), 55 planning areas, and 323 subzones.
 Some of the subzones contain no residential population (white areas), which includes airports and airbases (e.g. Changi Airport at the East Region) and industrial parks or ports (e.g. Jurong Island and Bukom at the south of the West Region, and Simpang North and South at the North Region).
 Although these places contain zero residential population, they were the work places (destinations) of a lot of commuters.

 <img src="figures/fig1-population_density_map.png" style="zoom:40%;" />